Complaint process

 HDC considers complaints about the quality of health and disability services.

-We decide whether there has been a breach of someone’s rights under the Code of Health and Disability Services Consumers’ Rights.
+We decide whether there has been a breach of someone’s rights under the Code of Health and Disability Services Consumers’ Rights (the Code).
 The Code applies to any person or organisation that provides a health or disability service.

-HDC can only look at matters relating to a health or disability service.
-This includes mental health and addiction services, cosmetic procedures, and complementary medicine, as well as GP and hospital services.
+HDC can look at matters only about a health or disability service.
+This includes mental health and addiction services, cosmetic procedures, complementary medicine, and GP and hospital services.

 - ACC’s decisions or processes (contact ACC directly)